duffelhq/duffel-components/README.md

    <DuffelAncillaries
      offer_id="fixture_off_1"
      services={["bags", "seats"]}
-     passengers={[ ... ]}
+     passengers={[...]}
      onPayloadReady={console.log}
    />
    ```

 ### Integrating HTML custom element

-If you are not using React but still in a node environemnt you cna
+If you are not using React but still in a node environment, you can:

 1. Install the package: